groupme-js/GroupMeCommunityDocs/members.md

 **Parameters**
 * *members*

-	array — nickname is required.
+	array - nickname is required.
 You must use one of the following identifiers: user_id, phone_number, or email.

-		*object*
+The array should contain objects with the following properties:

 		* *nickname* (required)

 			string - The name the user will use

 		* *user_id*

 			string - The user ID of the user to add

 		* *phone_number*

 			string - The phone number of the user to add

 		* *email*

 			string - The phone number of the user to add

 		* *guid*

 			string - If used, the GUID of the associated "results" object will match the value given

 **Responses**
 ```